The Québec maritime Blog

 Several of these sentinels of the sea now offer lodging, thus providing travellers looking for unique experiences with the opportunity to step into the shoes of the lightkeepers of old.
 While visiting the lighthouses of Côte-Nord during the day is a rich experience, spending the night in the lightkeeper’s house is truly unforgettable.
 Comfortably settled in your room, you will fall asleep to the sound of the waves and the wind.

-6. Be mesmerized by the Daniel-Johnson (Manic-5) hydroelectric dam
+6. Be awed by the Daniel-Johnson (Manic-5) hydroelectric dam

 The primary dam on the Manicouagan Reservoir, also known as the “Eye of Québec,” the Manic-5 hydroelectric dam is an architectural wonder worth visiting.